IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-11-22-materials-in-unreal.md

 - Grayscale values are weird, best to use solid white and black:
   - metallic maps only consist of black and white color
   - when metallic is white, be sure to use correct base color values for metal
-  - all metals are 180 sRGB or bri
+  - all metals are 180 sRGB or brighter

 ## References